sooodos/NLP-Disaster-Tweets/README.md

 Evaluations are done using F1 between the predicted and expected answers.

 Each sample in the train and test set has the following information:
--The id of a tweet
+- The id of a tweet
--The text of a tweet
+- The text of a tweet
--A keyword from that tweet (may be blank)
+- A keyword from that tweet (may be blank)
--The location the tweet was sent from (may be blank)
+- The location the tweet was sent from (may be blank)

 ## Dataset
 train.csv: Dataset used for model building which contains the above columns.

 ## Setup
-python disasters.py
+* python disasters.py
-python parameter_tuning_logistic_regression.py
+* python parameter_tuning_logistic_regression.py
-python ngrams_feature_selection.py
+* python ngrams_feature_selection.py
-python submit.py (If sumbitting to the competition is desired)
+* python submit.py (If sumbitting to the competition is desired)

 ## Notes